Quick History Of Stand Up Paddle Boarding

 Paddleboarding is a popular sport enjoyed by people of all ages and abilities.
 Paddleboarding is great exercise and a fun way to explore the ocean.

-There are many places to paddleboard in Hawaii, from sheltered coves to open ocean.
+Hawaii has many places to paddleboard, from sheltered coves to open ocean.

 Read Next – SUP guide tips SUP Tips and Gear